MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-viewpolicy.md

 The first time you connect to the Azure Information Protection service by using the Azure portal, default policy settings are always created for you that are used by the Azure Information Protection client (classic).
 For the classic client, policy settings and the labels we viewed are downloaded to the client in the Azure Information Protection policy.

 If you are using the Azure Information Protection unified labeling client, this client does not use these policy settings.
-Instead, this client downloads labels and policy settings from the Office 365 Compliance & Security Center, the Microsoft 365 Compliance center, or the Microsoft 365 Security center.
-Use those admin centers to view the equivalent label policies instead of the Azure portal.
+Instead, this client downloads the same labels but different policy settings from the Office 365 Compliance & Security Center, the Microsoft 365 Compliance center, or the Microsoft 365 Security center.
+Use those admin centers to edit your labels and label policies instead of the Azure portal.

 To view the default Azure Information Protection policy settings for the classic client: